Donders-Institute/mri_qc_dashboard/README.md

 - Dashboard_project.py - main entry point for the general QC for all projects
 - project_dashboards_functions.py - functions generating the plots for the projects dashboard
-- project_helpers.py - other helper function for the projects dashboard
+-
+- helpers.py - helper functions used in both dashboards (currently only one)